Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Geodesics for the Liouville space-time

 This is a contradictory relation except $d_0=0$.
-It is easily verified that geodesic equations for space indices $\al=i$ are satisfied.
-So, there are singular geodesics only for $d_0=0$ which implies $x^0=0$, the space coordinates being defined by Eqs.~(\ref{eshkui}).
+It is easily verified, that geodesic equations for space indices $\al=i$ are satisfied.
+So, there are singular geodesics only for $d_0=0$, which implies $x^0=0$, the space coordinates being defined by Eqs.~(\ref{eshkui}).

-The form of spacelike and timelike geodesics of general type is defined by the same Eqs.~(\ref{amsnfg}) but different signs of $\big(x^\al\big)^2+d_\al$.
-These equations do not admit degenerate spacelike geodesics of general type because equality $d_\al=0$ implies $x^\al=0$ due to Eq.~(\ref{eghdsa}).
-Equations (\ref{amsnfg}) for spacelike geodesics can be rewritten in the form
+The form of space-like and time-like geodesics of general type is defined by the same Eqs.~(\ref{amsnfg}) but different signs of $\big(x^\al\big)^2+d_\al$.
+These equations do not admit degenerate space-like geodesics of general type, because equality $d_\al=0$ implies $x^\al=0$ due to Eq.~(\ref{eghdsa}).
+Equations (\ref{amsnfg}) for space-like geodesics can be rewritten in the form